slaborde/NetworkDesign/README.md

 Under "/testset" folder, TSPLIB graphs instances and their results.

 ## Note
 This should compile in all platforms Win, Linux y Mac OS, but some compilers have trouble with parenthesis in some special code line declarations for example: Adyacence.cpp line 12.
-For this reason maybe quit parenthesis should be needed in order to compile in some platforms.
+For this reason, in order to compile in a particular platform, may need to quit or add those parenthesis.